 St. Joseph of Arimathea Society

 Sacred Heart Academy’s St. Joseph of Arimathea Society brings together students who desire to represent the Ursuline core values of service by acting as pallbearers or witnesses at the funeral for the poor and homeless at Rive Valley Cemetery or Meadow View Cemetery.
 Working with the Jefferson County Coroner’s Office and students from other Catholic high schools and universities, members endeavor to give paupers’ funerals some human dignity by providing witness to burial, flowers for the grave, and prayer.
 They offer comfort, support, and dignity for the dead ad the people who cared for them and about them.

 Moderator: Ms. Hoback, Ms. Kresse, Mr. Lahey

 The purpose of the science club is to facilitate interest in STEM and embody the trait of inquiries as well as teach the skills to question the world.
-Everyone is welcome to join no mater what time in the year it is and we are all passionate about science and belong to the STEM community.
+Everyone is welcome to join no matter what time in the year it is!
+We are all passionate about science and belong to the STEM community.

 Moderator: Ms. Strong

 This club is designed to promote the study and enjoyment of Hispanic culture and language.
 The club has speakers, food-tasting, parties, dance lessons, musicians, and crafts.
 It promotes interaction with Spanish clubs from other schools.

 “Hola!
 The Spanish Club consists of a really great group of girls here, and we all love learning and embracing Spanish culture and language!”

 Moderator: Ms. Griffin